 Riyada: Responsible and Creative Leadership

-Spontaneous volunteerism and selfless efforts to serve the community;
+- Spontaneous volunteering and selfless efforts to serve the community;

 Al-Tawasul: Effective Communication and Outreach

-At Effat University the idea of partnerships, agreements and cooperation stems from the belief that isolationism is not an effective way of dealing with the challenges of the twenty-first century; rather it is a serious barrier to scientific development.
-Therefore, we have embarked on developing our international, regional, and local cooperation in a substantial way over the last ten years and since the inauguration of Effat in 1999.
-Cooperation has been accomplished through the signing of agreements with well-recognized local and international universities and other institutions of higher learning.
-Being a national educational institution that endeavors to achieve excellence, Effat University is convinced that this cooperation is a source of inestimable value.
-This approach has actually helped the University face the many challenges it has encountered in its efforts to build its capacity, evaluate and develop programs which serve society’s needs and developmental plans, and prepare students who embody the profound vision and educational legacy of HRH Princess Effat Al-Thunayyan Al-Saud in their mission as ambassadors to the outside world.
+Co-operation has been accomplished through the signing of agreements with recognized local and international universities, and other institutions of higher learning.
+Being a national educational institution that endeavors to achieve excellence, Effat University considers this co-operation as a source of inestimable value.
+It's an approach has helped the University face the many challenges it has encountered in its efforts to build its capacity.
+It has helped with the evaluation and development of programs which serve society's needs and developmental plans, and in preparing students who embody the profound vision and educational legacy of HRH Princess Effat Al-Thunayyan Al-Saud in their mission as ambassadors to the outside world.

 Effat University endorses the belief that interaction and outreach (at-tawasul) are closely tied to ethical values, whereas it views communication (ittisal) as dependent on the degree of technological development.
-Communication may exist in the absence of interaction and outreach or vice versa.
-For although civilizations have gone a long way to develop communication technology to the extent that we have grown closer to the farthest points in the world, the world is still rife with miscommunication, pre-conceived judgment, and ignorance about other people and their cultures.
-Therefore, communication is not enough; it must encompass the values of interaction and outreach, which are based on effective collaboration, dialogue, and respect for those who hold different opinions.
-This is exactly what Effat University strives for: a communication that rests on effective interaction and outreach, one which makes use of the most modern means of communication.
+Communication may exist in the absence of interaction and outreach, or vice versa.
+For although civilizations have gone a long way to develop communication technology, to the extent that we have grown closer to the farthest points in the world, the world is still rife with miscommunication, pre-conceived judgment, and ignorance about other people and their cultures.
+Therefore, communication is not enough; it must encompass the values of interaction and outreach, which are based on effective collaboration, dialogue and respect for those who hold different opinions.
+This is exactly what Effat University strives for: communication founded on effective interaction and outreach, and which makes use of the most modern means of communication.

 Main Author of Effat Core Values: